Moot Court Opportunities

 Support from the Law School

 Students seeking to register a team for an external moot court competition are encouraged to speak with the Dean of Students.
 In some circumstances, special funds are available from the Law School and the generous support of our alumni.
 When funding is available, it is typically used to cover registration costs.
+Students can submit request for funding through the Moot Court Fund Request Form.

 Students seeking funding for an outside moot court competition must be sure to adhere to the University and Law School restrictions on reimbursements and costs.
 For information on reimbursement procedures, please refer to the Student Organization Handbook.